afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 	- Use sets and set operations to solve this problem.

 3. The following data reprsents average tempratures of the third month for 1995, 2010, and 2020 recorded in Amsterdam (source is [available here](https://academic.udayton.edu/kissock/http/Weather/gsod95-current/NLAMSTDM.txt)).
+Implement a program that given this data (copy the structures in your program) prints the answers for the following questions:
+	- How many days have equal average tempratues in March 1995 and March 2010.
+	- How many days have equal average tempratues in March 1995 and March 2020.
+	- Which year has a day with highest temprature in March?
+	- Which year had the warmest March?

 ```python
 ('1995','3',['47.3', '40.0', '38.3', '36.3', '37.4', '40.3', '41.1', '40.5', '41.6', '43.2', '46.2', '45.8', '44.9', '39.4', '40.5', '42.0', '46.5', '46.2', '43.3', '41.7', '40.7', '39.6', '44.2', '47.8', '45.9', '47.3', '39.8', '35.2', '38.5', '40.5', '47.0'])